clementfarabet/lua---parallel/README.md

-# para||el: a (simple) parallel computing framework for Lua
+# para||el: a (simple) parallel computing framework for Torch

-This package provides a simple mechanism to dispatch and run Lua code as independant processes and communicate via ZeroMQ sockets.
+This package provides a simple mechanism to dispatch and run Torch/Lua code as independant processes and communicate via ZeroMQ sockets.
 Processes can be forked locally or on remote machines.